EoghyUnscripted/100-Days-Of-Code-Python/Level 1 - Beginner/Day .6 - Functions & Karel/Exercises/README.md

 Create a function `jump()` to move the robot over the hurdles.

-Shorten the code by using a WHILE loop that executes the function.
+Shorten the code by using a WHILE loop that executes the program functions.

 This code should check the `at_goal()` function and stop when `True`, using the negation: `not at_goal()`.